 - Unusual lumps or masses of tissue near the painful hip area

-- Odd sensations while walking that make you feel like your hip joint has slipped out of its correct position;
+- Odd sensations while walking that makes you feel like your hip joint has slipped out of its correct position;

 - Blurred vision or dizziness – not attributable to any other illness (after appropriate tests)

-I am a member in the California section of the Million Dollar Advocates Forum.
-Members who belong to this forum are top rated US Trial lawyers who’ve obtained multiple million dollar case verdicts and/or settlements on behalf of their clients.
+We are a member of the California section of the Million Dollar Advocates Forum.
+Members of this forum are top-rated US Trial lawyers who've obtained million-dollar case verdicts and/or settlements on behalf of their clients.